voxpupuli/puppet-vmwaretools/README.md

 * Removes old VMwareTools package or runs vmware-uninstall-tools.pl if found.
 * Installs a VMware YUM repository (defaults to the 'latest' package repository which is presently 5.0).
-* Installs the OSP vmware tools.
+* Installs the OSP VMware Tools.
 * Starts the vmware-tools service.

 OS Support:

-* RedHat family - tested on CentOS 5.5+ and CentOS 6.2+
+* RedHat family - tested on CentOS 5.5+, CentOS 6.2+, RHEL 5.9, RHEL 6.4, and OEL 5.5+
-* Fedora        - not supported
 * SuSE family   - untested (initial support for yumrepo) (patches welcome)
 * Ubuntu        - presently unsupported (patches welcome)
-* Debian        - presently unsupported (patches welcome)

 Class documentation is available via puppetdoc.